rfranzoia/babel-simple-stock/README.md

   * The log files are created in the docker container.
 Use `docker-compose exec <service-name> bash` to enter interactive mode and check the log file created (it has the name of the service ending witht he extension .log).
 * Added endpoint to list Orders by Status
-* Added "Send email to User after Order Completed" feature (NOT FULLY TEsTE, NEEDS PROPER EMAIL SMTP CONFIGURARION)
+* Added "Send email to User after Order Completed" feature
+  * A SMTP server must be chosen before using this feature
+  * Some tests were made but, to fully work, it's needed a configuration on the SMTP server
+  * As it is now, the application will try to send an email but it will show an ERROR on the log

 ## Missing details and features